 Which is the best time to do snowboarding?

 If you’re a good snowboarder, January is the time to go.
 I would also suggest going in November or beginning of December.
 When it snows, it is quite hard to snowboard and visibility is low and you hallucinate.
 Beginners should opt for November and February-March.

 So tell us about the equipment one needs for snowboarding?

 You can rent out the equipment for snowboarding.
 You can buy good jackets, thermals, shoes and gloves from websites that export to India for INR 40-50k.
 Gears would cost you somewhat around under 20k and I’d suggest beginners to buy from the Decathlon store.
 Go to the store and try it out, jackets with inner liner helps a lot and keeps snow out.
 Snow Glasses are really important, one cannot risk snow blindness.

 Warmup before snowboarding, have a good meal before your snowboarding session.
 Stretch and activate your muscles for at least twenty minutes and if you fall, you won’t get hurt easily.

-For more information related to travel scenarios, trip updates, and the latest developments of other states and the rest of India, you can join our Whatsapp group.
+For more information related to trekking and travel scenarios, trip updates and latest developments of other states and rest of India, you can join our Whatsapp group.